khaledosman/typescript-node-jest-starter/Readme.md

 bunyan is integrated as a logging library for more detailed as well as advanced logging over console.log, some of its features include Log levels & level filtering, outputting logs to files with daily rotations, async logging for better performance over console.log and detailed logs by default for output things like machine name, timestamps, process id, request id, request info, etc..

-for best practices check https://www.npmjs.com/package/express-redis-cache for caching API responses and https://github.com/nfriedly/express-rate-limit#readme for ratelimiting to prevent DOS attacks and joi for user input sanitization / validation https://github.com/hapijs/joi
+redis & https://www.npmjs.com/package/express-redis-cache is also integrated for caching API responses and https://github.com/nfriedly/express-rate-limit#readme is integrated for ratelimiting to prevent DOS attacks

+To run the app standalone without docker make sure you have redis-server and mongod install then run `mongod`
+`redis-server`
+`nodemon --inspect src/index.ts` or `ts-node src/index.ts`